spaceinventor/csh/doc/MAN/Operating_Instructions/command_examples.rst

 **prometheus start**

-Start the prometheus node exporter to forward all parameter request to Promotheus.
+Start the prometheus node exporter to start a webserver compatible with Prometheus scraper.

 Use the hk timeoffset command to set the node of hk server for the housekeeping sniffer, to forward historical data requested from house keeping service on a satellite.